 Starting in Leh, we head west on the perfect tarmac to Lamayuru via magnetic hill and an 800-year-old monastery.
-We then head north into the secluded valley and have lunch before heading west into Muslim territory near the Pakistan border.
-We then head back to Leh for a night and then west through the valleys and stay at a remote lake before we tackle the third-highest pass in the world the next day.
+We then head north into the secluded Aryan valley and have lunch before heading west into Muslim territory near the Pakistan border.
+We then head back to Leh for a night and then east through the valleys and stay at a high-altitude salt lake before we tackle the third-highest pass in the world the next day.
 The 60 km ride down the mountain pass will stay with you forever as you will have the road to yourself and the conditions are near perfect.
 We ride into a narrow valley ready for another big day tomorrow when we tackle the second-highest mountain pass in the world.
 The roads are steep but they are arguably the best riding you will do in your life.
 We stay at a campsite at Pangong Lake which is two-thirds inside the Chinese border.

 From here, you get to choose your own adventure!
 If the weather is good then we’ll give the group the choice of the way they would like to get to their next destination.
 The 35 m high, colourful future Buddha in Diskit looks down the valley towards Pakistan.
 How do we get to Diskit though?
-Do we take the 6-hour / 160 m route through the valley along the Shyok river or will everybody feel like something a bit more challenging and come back over the second-highest road and then head north over a remote mountain pass with twists and turns that will make you dizzy.
+Do we take the 6-hour / 160 m route through the valley along the Shyok River or will everybody feel like something a bit more challenging and come back over the second-highest road and then head north over a remote mountain pass with twists and turns that will make you dizzy.
 It’s an extra 60 km and a few extra hours on the bike but you’ll be telling stories for decades about this day.

 Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 14 days as you head home via Delhi.
 The Himalayas have weaved their magic and will be a part of you for the rest of your life.

 |ADVENTURE DATES||2023 – July, Thursday 13th – Sunday 23rd